Marcus401/SupplyHub/README.md

 * `git push origin {branch name}` <- pushes the branch to the cloud repository

 ## Other git commands
-* `git pull origin {branch name}` <- pulls the branch from the cloud repository (updates your local repository to the latest one from the cloud)
+* `git pull` <- pulls the branch from the cloud repository (updates your local repository to the latest one from the cloud)
 * `git status` <- shows files ready to be committed and also compares to the cloud repository
 * `git diff` <- shows files ready to be committed
 * `git log` <- shows the commit history along with respective commit hashes